 Europe is rapidly becoming a major hub in the global electric car and battery industries, with seven battery cell gigafactories (defined as >1GWh/annum of battery production) in operation now.
-According to announcements from the battery makers, by 2030, Europe should have 56 battery gigafactories, with more than 1,458 GWh of production capacity installed (30% of global capacity, second after China).
+According to announcements from the battery makers, by 2030, Europe could have 56 battery gigafactories, with more than 1,458 GWh of production capacity installed (30% of global capacity, second after China).
 CPM Group believes that the entire planned output of the Project can be consumed by the growing lithium-battery sector in Europe.

-In March, the European Commission published the European Critical Raw Materials Act ("CRMA"), classifying battery-grade manganese as a strategic raw material and outlining targets for extraction, processing and recycling of critical raw materials within the European Union.
-Specifically, in order to reduce the European Union's reliance on a single supply country for certain raw materials, the CRMA would require that by 2030 no more than 65% of any strategic raw materials come from a single third country.
+In March 2023, the European Commission published the European Critical Raw Materials Act ("CRMA"), classifying battery-grade manganese as a strategic raw material and outlining targets for extraction, processing and recycling of critical raw materials within the European Union.
+Specifically, to reduce the European Union's reliance on a single supply country for certain raw materials, the CRMA would require that, by 2030, no more than 65% of any strategic raw materials come from a single third country.
 The Chvaletice Project expects to deliver almost 50,000 tonnes of high-purity manganese metal per year when in full production, meeting approximately 25% of European demand and helping the EU reduce its trade reliance on this strategic raw material.
 In addition, the US Department of Treasury published a clarification to the Inflation Reduction Act on how manufacturers may satisfy the critical mineral and battery component requirements of the clean vehicle tax credit.
-Specifically, beginning in 2025 an eligible clean vehicle may not contain any critical minerals that were extracted, processed, or recycled by a foreign entity of concern.
+Specifically, beginning in 2025, an eligible clean vehicle may not contain any critical minerals that were extracted, processed, or recycled by a foreign entity of concern.

 The above announcements have triggered a noticeable change in dynamics with potential customers, with off-takers reaching out proactively, and a growing acknowledgement of price premiums for western extracted and processed products.
-This has resulted in the off-take tender process initiated by the Company having reached a significant milestone; more than 150,000 tonnes of Chvaletice HPMSM (100% of annual production capacity) is under discussion as part of the process.
-Discussions are progressing well with potential customers across the battery supply chain, including cathode active material ("CAM") and the precursor product ("pCAM") producers, battery makers and automobile manufacturers.
-Approximately 75% of production capacity (more than 115,000 tpa) is moving through the offtake process (term sheet negotiations with one term sheet signed), with approximately 30,000 tpa mid-process (MoU or conversations significantly progressed) and 20,000 tpa under earlier stages of discussion.
+This has resulted in the off-take tender process initiated by the Company having more than 200,000 tonnes of Chvaletice HPMSM (over 100% of annual production capacity) under discussion as part of the process.
+Discussions are progressing with potential customers across the battery supply chain, including cathode active material ("CAM") and the precursor product ("pCAM") producers, battery makers and automobile manufacturers.
 In addition, several larger potential customers are yet to provide an allocation of tonnage to the Company, but have expressed an expectation to do so.

 In January 2023, the Company signed a non-binding term sheet with Verkor, a low-carbon battery manufacturer based in Grenoble, France, for the sale of HPMSM from the Project.
-The Company intends to enter into a binding offtake agreement with Verkor in calendar 2023 and it anticipates more term sheets or agreements will follow in the near term.
+The Company expects to enter into a binding offtake agreement with Verkor in calendar 2023 and it anticipates more term sheets or agreements will follow in the near term.
 The Company is targeting 80% of production capacity under offtake contract to support project finance.
-There can be no assurance, however, that these discussions will lead to offtake agreements or commercial or strategic relationships in the near term, if at all.
+There can be no assurance, however, that current discussions will lead to offtake agreements or commercial or strategic relationships in the near term, if at all.